HB9HBO/FreeDATA-macOS/README.md

 ```
 % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 brew tells you at the end of the installation, to execute some commands. please don't forget them.
-After that restart your computer.
+Close the Terminal completely [command+q]\